FAQ

 4. Do you work with residents from other specialties during residency?

 We are primarily an unopposed residency program, which allows our residents to experience first-hand education and training in all the relevant subspecialties.
 We do work with Pediatric residents during our one-month inpatient pediatrics rotation at Children's Mercy Hospital.
+Our Inpatient Medicine team also includes psychiatry interns and residents from our Podiatric Surgery program.

 This is a program designed for people who want to experience some independence in their care of patients.
 If you are looking for a program where someone is always double and triple checking you, then we probably are not right for you.
-While we always have faculty or a senior resident around to ask questions and help us manage patients, this is definitely a place where we all take responsibility for patient care, and have a lot of freedom in that process.
+While we always have faculty or a senior resident around to ask questions and help us manage patients, this is definitely a place where we all take responsibility for patient care and have a lot of freedom in that process.

 6. What procedures will I learn during residency?